Data Structures and Algorithms

 Working on team projects is very important for almost any job in computer science.
 You will learn skills for collaboration and team leadership together with exploration of software engineering, including engineering structures, tools commonly used in the field, and agile methodologies.
 At Evergreen, we expect students to take charge of their learning, and you will have an important role in choosing your team project.
 We make this easier by providing a caring and safe, innovative team environment.
 This is ideal for those looking for a practical, hands-on approach to learning.

 This full-time daytime program will be taught on the Olympia campus.
 Students who need to participate fully remotely should contact the faculty to discuss that option.
-This program is designed for a 12-credit option so that students can also take a 4-credit course, such as Introduction to Cybersecurity or Database Systems.
+The 4-credit Introduction to Cybersecurity thread is equivalent to the 4-credit evening course of the same name and can be substituted for it when earning the Cybersecurity Certificate.
+This program also offers a 12-credit option, allowing students to take a separate 4-credit course, such as Database Systems.
+Students interested in doing this should consult the faculty at the beginning of the quarter.

 Fall Anticipated Credit Equivalencies: